 The young and passionate architect, who received his architectural diploma in 1977, started working in an architectural office with his teachers at school.
 The architect, who founded his own office named as Zaha Hadid Architects in 1980, made this office into a complete architectural studio and provided a real school environment.
 One of the events that changed the life of the architect was to win a club design competition in Hong Kong.
 Although her project was not practised, he provided the recognition of Hadid.

 Vitra Fire Station, built in 1993, was Zaha Hadid’s first project constructed in the real world.
 The project, in which used exposed concrete, has a very interesting design with its sharp lines.
-The station is a work in which the effects of deconstructivism movement, which Hadid is one of the pioneers in, can be seen.
+The station is a work in which the effects of deconstructivism architecture, which Hadid is one of the pioneers in, can be seen.

 The architect, who was always inspired by nature in his projects created with parametric design, made his own way in architecture, so to speak.
 As she kept going this path he drew, she won people’s approval not only from the architectural surroundings but also from many other disciplines.
 This enabled him to be included in the list of the 100 most powerful women in Forbes Magazine in 2008.
 Hadid, whose life was full of such successes, pulled of the Pritzker Architecture Award, known as the most important prize in architecture in 2004.